jfgid/TagSystem/README.md

     char value[N];
 };
 ```
-Finally these ranges can be used as simple as :
+Finally these ranges can be used as simply as :
 ```
 constexpr StringLiteral firstTag{ "baabaabaabaabaabaabaa" };
 auto viewTagSeq3 = views::tagSeq<prod_rule3, 3, 1, firstTag>;